sweeneychris/TheiaSfM/docs/source/sfm.rst

 At the heart of our SfM framework is the :class:`View` class which represents everything about an image that we want to reconstruct.
 It contains information about features from the image, camera pose information, and EXIF information.
-Views make up our basic visiblity constraints and are a fundamental part of the SfM pipeline.
+Views make up our basic visibility constraints and are a fundamental part of the SfM pipeline.

 .. class:: Track

 A :class:`Track` represents a feature that has been matched over potentially many images.
-When a feature appears in multiple images it typically means that the features correspond to the same 3D point.
+When a feature appears in multiple images, it typically means that the features correspond to the same 3D point.
 These 3D points are useful constraints in SfM reconstruction, as they represent the "structure" in "Structure-from-Motion" and help to build a point cloud for our reconstruction.